 Here are the ingredients for the Lamb Sliders:

 - Grass Fed Ground Lamb – Lamb is rich in all of the essential amino acids and is particularly rich in tryptophan.
 It’s a higher quality protein than beef.
+Lamb has 200% more heart-healthy Omega-3 fatty acids than beef.
+Lamb also has 30% more selenium than beef, which is good for immunity and cognitive functions.
 Grass fed lamb can be bought in most health food stores and online here.

-- Pine Nuts – Pine nuts are actually seeds produced by certain pine trees.
+- Pine Nuts – The pine nuts give the lamb soft sweet flavor but the recipe is delicious without them.
+I only add pine nuts on special occasions.
+Pine nuts are actually seeds produced by certain pine trees.
 They provide a mix of nutrients that benefit your eyes, heart, brain and skin and have been a dietary staple for thousands of years.
 We toast the pine nuts for this recipe.
+The pine nuts

 - Garlic – grate on a microplane or finely chop.